Formal Security Analysis of the AMD SEV-SNP Software Interface: Results and Discussion

-The adversary can leverage the previous attack to compromise the integrity of attestation reports.
-In particular, when \snpgo{} reads the report to be verified, it may falsely believe that, at the time the report was requested, the \snpgvm{} was executing on a destination platform, when, in reality, the \snpgvm{} was executing on the source platform.
-As a consequence, Lemma~\ref{lem:attest} is false because \tlst{chipID} can differ from the anticipated value.
+Similarly, in the attack on the violated attestation property, the attestation report that the \snpgo{} verifies was not generated on the platform where the \snpgvm{} requested the attestation report.
+Instead, it was generated on the platform that the \snpgvm{} was migrated to.
+As a consequence, \tlst{AttReportStrongIntegrity} (see Lemma~\ref{lem:attest}) is falsified because \tlst{chipId} can differ from the anticipated value.
+The corresponding trace is shown in~\Cref{fig:attacktrace}.